roytang/blog/content/post/2026/06/weeknotes-06-21/index.md

 ### Looking Forward

-- Some medical checkups to go to, both for me and Patient#1
+- A couple of medical checkups to go to this coming week for me and Patient#1.
 - Supergirl is releasing this week!
 My brother and I will try to watch this weekend.
 - The new *Marvel Super Heroes* set drops on Arena this week!